Pentagram Rigidity for Centrally Symmetric Octagons: Introduction

+The diagonal maps interact nicely with Poncelet polygons.
+A {\it Poncelet polygon\/} in the projective plane is a polygon which is inscribed in one conic section and circumscribed about another.
+Poncelet polygons are classic objects in projective geometry.
+In \cite{SCH3} I proved that if $P$ is a Poncelet $n$-gon and $n$ is odd then $T_k(P)$ and $P$ are projectively equivalent.
+I gave the proof in the odd case just for convenience; I am sure that the result holds in the even case as well.

+A polygon in the projective plane is {\it convex\/} if it is projectively equivalent to a planar convex polygon.
+In \cite{IZOS}, a much more recent and advanced work, A. Izosimov proves that if $P$ is a convex polygon and $T_2(P)$ is projectively equivalent to $P$, then $P$ is a Poncelet polygon.
+This result can fail e.g. for certain non-convex polygons in the complex projective plane.

+The maps $T_k$ and $T_k^{-1}$ are always defined on convex $n$-gons.
+As Figure 1 shows, the map $T_3$ need not preserve convexity.
 Starting with $P_0$ we define the $k$-{\it diagonal orbit\/} to be the bi-infinite sequence $\{P_j\}$ where $P_j=T_k^j(P_0)$.
-In \cite{SCH3} I proved that if $P$ is Poncelet then $T_k(P)$ and $P$ are projectively equivalent.
-This means in particular that if $P_0$ is convex Poncelet then $P_j$ is convex for all $j \in \Z$.
-The Pentagram Rigidity Conjecture says that the converse is also true.
+My result about Poncelet polygons implies that if $P_0$ is convex and Poncelet then $P_j$ is convex (and Poncelet) for all $j \in \Z$.
+Here is a deeper conjecture about how the deep diagonal maps interact with Poncelet polygons -- no pun intended.

-\begin{conjecture} Let $P_0$ be a convex $n$-gon and let $\{P_j\}$ be its $k$-diagonal orbit.
-Then $P_0$ is convex Poncelet if and only if $\{P_j\}$ is convex for all $j \in \Z$. \end{conjecture}
+\begin{conjecture}[Pentagram Rigidity] Let $(n,k)$ be relatively prime with $n \geq 7$ and $3 \leq k<n/2$.
+Let $P_0$ be a convex $n$-gon and let $\{P_j\}$ be its $k$-diagonal orbit.
+Then $P_0$ is a convex Poncelet polygon if and only if $\{P_j\}$ is convex for all $j \in \Z$. \end{conjecture} I have been talking, occasionally and informally, about this conjecture for about $35$ years but I only recently wrote it down.
+See Conjecture 7.13 in \cite{SCH4}.
+Originally I concieved of the Pentagram Rigidity Conjecture as a projective geometry analogue of circle-packing rigidity.
+The first such circle packing rigidity paper is \cite{RS}.
+See \cite{SCHR} for a much broader and more definitive work on circle packing rigidity.

-The restriction that $n$ and $k$ are relatively prime is perhaps not strictly necessary, but the result can fail when $n$ and $k$ are both even.
-We take $k \geq 3$ because the map $T_2$, the extensively studied {\it pentagram map\/}, preserves convexity.
-So does $T_2^{-1}$.
+Let me comment on the constraints on $k$ and $n$.
+When $k=2$ the conjecture fails because $T_2$ preserves convexity.
+I did enough experimenting to convince myself (without a formal proof) that when $k$ and $n$ are even, the map $T_k^2$ is the identity mod scale on semi-regular $n$-gons.
+These are polygons with $n$-fold but not necessarily $2n$-fold dihedral symmetry.
+In any case, one can pick a concrete example to furnish a counter-example to the conjecture when $k$ and $n$ are both even.
+Perhaps the conjecture holds in the more general situation that $k$ and $n$ are not both even, but I would prefer to make a more cautious conjecture.

-In \cite{SCH4} I proved Conjecture \ref{main} for the case of $8$-gons with $4$-fold rotational symmetry.
-In this toy case, the relevant moduli space is foliated by $T_3$ invariant elliptic curves.
-The case of $7$-gons with bilateral symmetry would have a similar story.
-In this paper I will prove the first really nontrivial case of the conjecture, a case that goes beyond the analysis of elliptic curves.
-An even-sided polygon $P$ is {\it centrally symmetric\/} if it is invariant with respect to the map $p \to -p$.
-The Poncelet polygons with an even number of sides are always centrally symmetric.
-See \cite{HH}.
+In \cite{SCH5} I proved Conjecture \ref{main} for the case of $8$-gons with $4$-fold rotational symmetry.
+In this toy case, the relevant moduli space is $2$-dimensional and foliated by $T_3$-invariant elliptic curves.
+The other ``simplest case'', that of $7$-gons with bilateral symmetry, is similar.